JuliaPalacios/SummerResearch/README.md

 *Seminars of interest*: Statistics seminar, Tuesdays 4:30PM, Sequoia Hall room 200 (refreshments provided in room 100 at 4PM).

 *General instructions*:
-The main components will be reading papers, using in R with many graphics and simulations, and the analysis of real data.
+The main components will be reading papers, use R for graphics and simulations and the analysis of real data.
 You can work on adapting a statistical method to analyze some data in order to answer a scientific question, develop statistical methodology to answer a scientific question or explore the statistical properties of existent methods.

 You are expected to start working on your ﬁnal report from the start, so that you have a complete ﬁnal document when your research time is over (and not afterwards), so keep completing your report every week.